SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    let firstPhoto = await listPhotos(inGallery: "Summer Vacation")[0]
    add(firstPhoto toGallery: "Road Trip")
-   // firstPhoto is temporarily in both galleries remove(firstPhoto fromGallery: "Summer Vacation")
+   // At this point, firstPhoto is temporarily in both galleries. remove(firstPhoto fromGallery: "Summer Vacation")

 There's no way for other code to run in between